Create a Configurable Transaction

 If you edit a transaction that is already integrated in your app, you can skip this step.

-Follow the steps below if you need to create a REST service from scratch and use it in step 5 in Create the Login Configurable Transaction.
-With this example, you can create a REST service, with information provided by the client or third party, to validate users' information.
+Follow the instructions below to learn how to create a REST service and use it in step 5 explained in Create a Login with Configurable Transactions.
+In this example, you create a REST service with the information provided by GoldBank to validate users' information.

-1. Go to the Services tab in the left panel and click Add Service.
+Go to the left panel.
+In the Services tab, click Add Service.

-4. In the same tab, add the query parameters you are sending to the service.
-For this scenario, set the keys user and password, which are both string parameters that will be added as your service's inputs when invoking it in a transaction.
-Click Next.
+Go to the Query Params section to add the query parameters you are sending to the service.
+In the Key field, enter the keys user and password, which are both string parameters that will be added as your service's inputs when invoking it in a transaction.

-5. In the Settings tab, complete the body to format the received data and divide it into different outputs.
-In the example below, the outputs created for the REST service are: username, password, email, fullname, response code and user id.
+In the Body section that opens, complete the body to format the received data and divide it into different outputs.
+For this example, these are the outputs created:

 Once created, the service is available on the Services tab in the transactions editor left panel, and in Global Logic > External Services.